hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 An `azure_active_directory_role_based_access_control` block exports the following:

-* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.
+* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration?

 * `tenant_id` - The Tenant ID used for Azure Active Directory Application.